Industruino/libraries/README.md

 # Industruino libraries
-Arduino libraries to use with Industruino products
+Arduino libraries to use with Industruino products:
 * [UC1701](#uc1701)
 * [EthernetIndustruino](#ethernetindustruino)
 * [Indio](#indio)